Layering Vocals using Parallel Compression (NY compression) is a video tutorial explaining how to use a compressor to process vocals in parallel.

 Although most compressors come with a Mix feature which in effect mixes the original signal with the processed one and thus is termed as parallel it is not the same as running two separate channels of the same audio.
 We might need to apply additional processing to either channel without one interfering with the other.

 Parallel compression is only the tip of the iceberg when it comes to parallel processing.
 Basses, drums, vocals and so on can all benefit from this wonderful powerful technique.

-In the video I show you how to set up for parallel processing and in particular how to use NY Compression.
+In the Layering Vocals using Parallel Compression video, I show you how to set up for parallel processing and in particular how to use NY Compression.
 I show you each and every step of this wonderful process.

 Topics covered in this video are: